wangwenx190/framelesshelper/README.md

   - Force your application use the ANGLE backend instead of the Desktop OpenGL.
   - Force your application use pure software rendering instead of rendering through OpenGL.
   - Or just don't use OpenGL at all, try to use Direct3D/Vulkan/Metal instead.
+- Due to there are many sub-versions of Windows 10, it's highly recommended to use the latest version of Windows 10, at least no older than Windows 10 1809.
+If you try to use this framework on some very old Windows 10 versions such as 1507 or 1607, there may be some compatibility issues.
+Using this framework on Windows 7 is also supported but not recommended.
+To get the most stable behavior and the best appearance, you should use it on the latest version of Windows 10 or Windows 11.

 ### Linux